Hailes Quarry Park

 Thanks to a brilliant group of volunteers from Barratt Homes who built a bee bank and maintained the wildflower area in Hailes Quarry Park.
 The wild flower seeds were a Mavisbank mix which is made up of 17 wildflower & 6 grass species and will start showing in May next year.
 The bees will start to nest in March next year.
 Alison from Barratts Homes said, “we all enjoyed the day and look forward to seeing the results next year”

+ELGT and teams of volunteers have spent time improving the wetland habitat by turning a problem area in the park into an exciting new feature.
 Thanks to volunteers from Price Waterhouse for planting yellow flag iris in the wetland area and wildflowers by the new orchard trees in Hailes Quarry Park.
-A great morning despite the snow showers.

 Thanks to the Clovenstone Primary After School Club who got their hands dirty planting Alder trees in Hailes Quarry Park to help commemorate the 50th Anniversary of Wester Hailes.
 They plan to bury a Time Capsule on the site in the coming weeks, filled with photos of the group and a collection of things they have made over the year.